Rand Paul Says He'll Vote Against Trump's Border Emergency, Likely Forcing A Veto

 Trump has previously said that he would veto the measure.

+"I can't vote to give the president the power to spend money that hasn't been appropriated by Congress," Paul said.
+"We may want more money for border security, but Congress didn't authorize it.
+If we take away those checks and balances, it's a dangerous thing."

+Trump made the declaration in February to free up billions of dollars in funding for border wall construction, after Congress allocated just a fraction of what he had asked for.

-"I support what the president wants to do on border security, but not the way he has been advised to do it," Paul said in a statement.
+"I support what the president wants to do on border security, but not the way he has been advised to do it," Alexander said in a statement last week.
 "There has never been an instance where a president has asked for funding, Congress refused it, and the president then used the National Emergencies Act to justify spending the money anyway."

-Trump made the declaration in February to free up billions of dollars in funding for border wall construction, after Congress allocated just a fraction of what he had asked for.
-Paul said that action could set a precedent for future presidents to use a national emergency to tear the wall down or declare a "climate change emergency" to stop oil exports and offshore drilling.

 Under the National Emergencies Act of 1976, the Senate is required to fast-track the resolution and cannot filibuster the vote.
 Senate Majority Leader Mitch McConnell, R-Ky., told reporters on Tuesday that he expects the Senate will vote before March 18.